 Whether I’m looking for a Christmas present, or a birthday gift, I always try to give gifts that help kids become interested in Engineering.
 But I don’t really like giving the standard “STEM” type toys or kits, but always find something that will allow the kid to explore a STEM concept.
 Many toys, not advertised as STEM toys, expose kids to Science, Technology, Engineering, and Math.
-I love these kinds of toys because first the kid falls in love with the toy, then you surprise them by teaching them the concept behind the toy.
-Even some toys for toddlers allow young children explore concepts like gravity, energy, and fractions.
+I love these kind of toys because first the kid falls in love with the toy, then you surprise them by teaching them the concept behind the toy.
+Some toys for toddlers even allow young children explore concepts like gravity, energy, and fractions.
 Here are a list of some of such toys that are great STEM gifts for toddlers.

 15 Unexpected STEM Gifts for Toddlers

 Post contains affiliate links.
 For more information please see disclosure.

 I loved playing with wooden bead mazes when I was little.
 Something about the spins and turns reminded me of roller coasters I wasn’t allowed to go on with my big sister yet.
 I pushed the beads up, down, and around for hours, imagining how fun it would to ride a roller coaster someday.
 What I didn’t realize was that I was also learning about gravity.
 When I pushed the beads up, I had to use my strength.
 But as soon as the bead were over the peak, I could just let them go and let gravity do all the work!
 In the loop the loops, I was exploring centripetal forces as the bead moved in a circular path.
 Its not always necessary to explain the concepts while kids play with their toys, but when they are older and learning about gravity and centripetal forces, they’ll be able to recall a real life example from their childhood to relate to the concepts.